<img alt="" src="https://secure.inventiveinspired7.com/792550.png" style="display:none;">

 • Diode issues

-The test works through the use of needles attached to a probe on an x-y grid obtained from basic CAD.
-Your ECM programs coordinates to match the circuit board and then runs the program.
+The flying probe tester works through the use of needles attached to a probe on an x-y grid obtained from basic CAD.
+Your ECM programs coordinates to match the circuit board and then runs the program, connected to those test points.

 We touched on flying probe vs. ICT being a common comparison.
 Each has advantages and disadvantages.